AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     });
     ```

-    Since we are using the [.NET SDK for Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/), and dependency injection is supported starting with Function Apps v2, we are using a [singleton Azure Cosmos DB client for the lifetime of the application](https://docs.microsoft.com/azure/cosmos-db/performance-tips#sdk-usage).
+    Since we are using the [.NET SDK for Azure Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/), and dependency injection is supported starting with Function Apps v2, we are using a [singleton Azure Cosmos DB client for the lifetime of the application](https://docs.microsoft.com/azure/cosmos-db/performance-tips#sdk-usage).
 This is injected into the `Functions` class through its constructor, as you will see in the next code block.

 2. Open **Functions.cs** within the **Functions.CosmosDB** project and locate the following block of code for the constructor at the top of the file: